Aortic Valve Regurgitation Overview

 Treatment of Aortic Valve Regurgitation

-If signs and symptoms of aortic valve regurgitation develop, you may need surgery.
+If the symptoms of this disorder develop, you may need surgery.
 However, many patients are asymptomatic.
-The overall function of your heart and the amount of regurgitation help to determine when surgery is necessary.
-Surgical procedures include aortic valve repair and aortic valve replacement
+The overall function of your heart and the amount of regurgitation, which can be measured using echocardiography, help to determine when surgery is necessary.
+Surgical procedures include aortic valve repair and aortic valve replacement.